 But the one I am going to talk about is the death penalty, I remember when I found out Japan still had it as at the time, I was in an American styled dinner in Yokohama, listening to the news about hijacking by pirates when the announcement that the final 6 members of AUM, who were the group that conducted the Tokyo subway sarin attack in 1995, had been executed.
 I was in shock that a seemly peaceful country like Japan still had the death penalty.
 But it wasn't the only thing that has shocked me, for example, the age of consent in japan is 13 years old.
 But before you pick up your pitchforks and start charging, let me explain.

-Modern Japanese law is made up of the roppo (six codes) which is five major codes that were influenced by Western countries after the Meiji period and Japan's constitution.
+Modern Japanese law is made up of the roppo (six codes) which is six major codes that were influenced by Western countries after the Meiji period and Japan's constitution.
 There are many other statutes enacted by the Diet as well.

 - The Civil Code

 - The Commercial Code

 - The Criminal Code